About WUSD

 9. Tutor students*: If you have expertise in a particular subject, you could volunteer to tutor students who need extra help.
 10. Support school sports teams: Parents can volunteer to help with school sports teams by serving as coaches, referees, or scorekeepers.

-*Volunteers who will be assisting on a regular basis in a position that puts them into contact with children will have to fill out the a volunteer applicaiton (below)
+*Volunteers who will be assisting on a regular basis in a position that puts them into contact with children will have to fill out the a volunteer application (below)

 Volunteering for a school booster club offers numerous benefits such as providing a sense of accomplishment and fulfillment in contributing to the success of the school, building a sense of community and fostering relationships with other parents, gaining valuable skills and experiences that can be used in future endeavors, and being able to positively impact the education and opportunities of students.
 Additionally, volunteering can provide networking opportunities, help parents to stay informed and involved in their child's education, and ultimately make a difference in the overall success of the school and its students.